Mothra vs. Godzilla: American version

+American theatrical release poster by Reynold Brown.
+The American version makes minimal cuts and is mostly faithful to the Japanese version; it also includes an additional sequence of the U.S. military launching missiles at Godzilla.

 In May 1964, Henry G. Saperstein acquired the American theatrical and television rights to the film, under the proposed working title Godzilla vs. the Giant Moth, and sold the rights to American International Pictures (AIP).
 AIP released the film as Godzilla vs. the Thing on August 26, 1964, when it premiered in Los Angeles.
 AIP chose the title Godzilla vs. the Thing purposely to generate curiosity and anticipation for Godzilla's foe.
 AIP hired Reynold Brown to create a poster that featured Godzilla, but censored the other monster.
 Brown was paid $350 for his services.

-The American version of the film contains footage shot by Toho specifically for the American release.
-The American version of the film received only a few minor adjustments: the Shobijin song on Infant Island was shortened as was a scene where Sakai, Junko Miura and Makamura wave goodbye to the Mothras swimming home.
+For the American release, Toho filmed a sequence where the U.S. military help Japan against Godzilla via Frontier Missiles.
+The American version also made minor adjustments: the Shobijin song on Infant Island was shortened as was a scene where Sakai, Junko Miura and Makamura wave goodbye to the Mothras swimming home.
 Removed scenes include one of Kumayama handing out leaflets to attract visitors to the giant egg incubator and one where Torahata shoots Kumayama in a hotel room.
-New scenes added included a sequence where U.S. military officials help Japan against Godzilla.
 The American release of the film was double-billed with Voyage to the End of the Universe.
 Titra Studios dubbed the film into English.
-The film was followed by Ghidorah, the Three-Headed Monster, released on December 20, 1964.